infratographer/website/source/docs/docs/development/guide.md

 ## CI/CD

-Infratographer projects will use Buildkite for CI/CD.
-The compute resources for this is currently being donated by Equinix Metal.
-Buildkite can run on a variety of self-hosted compute nodes and is what the contributors are most familiar with managing.

-There are some known limitations around Buildkite and its integration to GitHub.
-Therefore, uses of GitHub Actions should be limited to those pain points.
-This may include tag-based releases, or other GitHub-specific features.
+Infratographer projects will use GitHub Actions for CI/CD.
+This allows contributors to run tests on their forks without requiring maintainer involvement.
+It also enables us to automate builds, tests, and releases based on various triggers, such as pull requests, tags, or commits to specific branches.

+We aim to have a fast and reliable CI/CD pipeline that helps us catch issues early and enables us to release changes with confidence.
+We will continuously improve and iterate on our CI/CD setup as the project evolves and new requirements emerge.